Wigston: Economy

 Since the 1980s Wigston's retail economy has become increasingly dependent on national retailers.
 Up to 50% of retail in the town belongs to supermarkets and chain stores.
 The share of local business has caused local and independent businesses to close.
 This followed the trend of the 1990s homogenisation of British high streets.
 There are also a number of independent stores including several charity shops, two car dealerships, hair and beauty salons, opticians, florists, fish and chip shop, newsagents, and public houses.

 In January 2022 W. H. Cox greengrocers located on Leicester Road (opposite Bell Street) announced it would be closing after trading for 134 years.

 Education

-There are numerous primary schools in Wigston including All Saints Primary School, Glenmere Primary School, Little Hill Primary School, The Meadow Community Primary School, Thythorn Field Community Primary School and Water Leys Primary School.
+There are numerous primary schools in Wigston including All Saints Primary School, Glenmere Primary School (which is now Grade II Listed), Little Hill Primary School, The Meadow Community Primary School, Thythorn Field Community Primary School and Water Leys Primary School.

 Wigston Academy is the secondary school for the area.
 It was formed in September 2015 from the merger of Abington Academy and Bushloe High School.
 Wigston College (formerly known as Guthlaxton College) is the post-16 provider for the area.
 Both institutions are part of Wigston Academies Trust.

 Wigston Birkett House Community Special School is a special school located in the town that serves the wider area.

 South Leicestershire College is a large further education provider for the area.
 It was rebuilt on Canal Street, South Wigston in 2010.

 1461 (Wigston) Squadron of the Air Training Corps is located in Tigers Road, South Wigston, and recruits many members from the schools in Wigston.